Do Higher Interest Rates Make The Banking System Safer? Evidence From Bank Leverage

 Abstract

 A vast theoretical literature claims that increasing interest rates reduce bank leverage, making banks safer.
 Validating this empirically is key to understanding monetary policy transmission and its impact on financial stability.
 I show that raising interest rates increases bank leverage.
-I propose and validate the loan-loss mechanism: contractionary shocks increase loan losses, reduce profits and equity, thus raising leverage.
-I document why existing models cannot account for this and develop a model of bank risk transformation where floating-rate loans convert interest rate risk to credit risk, leading to loan losses.
+This rise in leverage is consequential as it is accompanied by a meaningful increase in bank failure rates.
+I propose and validate the loan-loss mechanism which explains the entire increase in leverage: contractionary shocks increase loan losses, reduce profits and equity, thus raising leverage.
+I document why existing models cannot account for this and develop a model of bank risk transformation in which floating-rate loans convert interest rate risk to credit risk, leading to loan losses.
 Empirical evidence from microdata is consistent with the model’s predictions.

 Publication